Invest

 2019

-Decision to build a larger chocolate factory on our own: On the land of the cocoa cooperative we work with, in the rural region where the cocoa beans grow.
+Decision to build a larger chocolate factory on our own: On the land of the cocoa cooperative we work with, in the rural region where the cocoa beans also grow.

 Increase in shareholders to 360; Ludwig Weinrich and claro fairtrade AG join the fairafric family